nuvla/nuvla/docs/docs/administrators/swarm-deployment.md

 Swarm infrastructure is acceptable.

 The size and number of worker nodes to deploy depends entirely on the foreseen workload.
-The test Docker Swarm cluster that has been used for demonstrations consists on 1 master and 2 workers, all of which have 4 vCPUs, 8 GB RAM, and 20 GB disk.
+A test Docker Swarm cluster that has been used by SixSq for demonstrations consists on 1 master and 2 workers, all of which have 4 vCPUs, 8 GB RAM, and 20 GB disk.